Collective Enfranchisement and Lease Extension – Tips and Traps

 Some of this information you will already know; the remainder can be obtained by a number of means: from rights to information under Landlord and Tenant legislation, from the records of the Land Registry or by the service of Information Notices.

 Landlord and Tenant legislation: you are entitled to obtain details of the name and address of your landlord under rights provided by the Landlord and Tenant Act 1985.
 The information, if requested must be provided within 21 days and failure to do so is an offence.
 Your ground rent demands should also carry the same details.

 A problem here is that the landlord may not necessarily be the sole freeholder, but one of the freeholders or a head-lessee.
-It is therefore best to carry out a Land Registry search, see below.

 Land Registry: as long as the property is registered (most are), you are entitled to inspect the register and to obtain copies of the entry relating to the freehold.
 The entry will provide the name and address of the registered owner(s) and details of any other interests in the freehold, including other freeholders, head-lessees and mortgagees.
 There is a small fee for copies of the register.

 There are a number of District Land Registries serving the country and you should contact the nearest office to find the Registry serving the area in which your property is located (Land Registry website).

 Information Notices: Section 11 of the 1993 Act provides a right for tenants to serve notices on the freeholder, the landlord (if different) or any other persons with an interest in the property, requiring details of that interest.

 You can therefore require from the landlord details of any other freeholders, any intermediate leases, including the name and address of the lessee and the terms of the lease.
 The Information Notices can also require sight of relevant documents, for example, giving details of service charges or surveys.